 Strathclyde University is an Higher Education institution based in Glasgow in the west of Scotland.
-The University operates primarily from one site in Glasgow city centre but also hosts international centres across the world.
+The University operates primarily from one site in Glasgow city centre but also hosts international centres in Abu Dhabi and Dubai, Bahrain, Greece, Malaysia, Oman, Singapore, and Switzerland.

-The Advice Hub seeks to empower students by offering expertise in University policy and procedure, housing rights and responsibilities in Scotland, and student funding and finance.
+We seek to empower students; by offering expertise in University policy and procedure, housing rights and responsibilities in Scotland, welfare benefits, and student funding and finance.
 We never tell you what to do.
-Instead, we explore options with you so that you can make informed and considered decisions that you feel are in your own best interest.
-We will help you to weigh up your options and the potential impact of these options.
+Instead we explore options with you so that you can make informed and considered decisions that you feel are in your own best interest.
+We will help you to weigh up your options and the potential outcomes of these options.

 We do not as standard undertake any initial writing, completion of forms, documentation, or responses to allegations except at the discretion of individual advisers.
 We understand that ultimately it is your voice that needs to be heard.
-We will help enhance and strengthen your position by giving you the benefit of our experience and knowledge and by giving guidance, opinion and feedback on any writing, completion of forms, documentation, or responses you would like us to review.
+We will help enhance and strengthen your claims by giving you the benefit of our experience and expertise and by giving guidance, opinion and feedback on any writing, completion of forms, documentation, or responses you would like us to review.